iamsilk/IAmSilK/README.md

-# Stephen White / SilK
+# Stephen White / silk

 A Security Analyst at JD Irving.
 Bachelor of Computer Science from [UNB Fredericton](https://unb.ca/).